ascvorcov/z80.net/README.md

 ## Bugs and limitations:

-* Ubuntu version has red and blue color channels swapped, and doesn't react on keydown events (probably caused by avalonia library issues)
+* Ubuntu version has red and blue color channels swapped, and doesn't react on keydown events

 ![](images/ubuntu.png)

 * Sound input/output is not supported